vosaul/status.im/content/tutorials.md

 cd .. && embark simulator
 ```

-Open a new shell tab, navigate to the same DApp directory, and - after the usual Android extras - install Status Embark:
+Open a new shell tab, navigate to the same DApp directory, and - after ensuring you Android device has access to `testrpc` - install Status Embark:

 ```shell
 # Android only